-I have finished up my four years in the College as a physics major.
-I have decided to switch my graduate plans from a getting a PhD in Physics, to getting a PhD in Biology.
-Lots of reasons, some obvious.
+I have finished up my four years in the College as a Physics major.
+I have decided to switch my graduate plans from getting a PhD in Physics, to getting a PhD in Biology.
 I have the summer of 1961 to make the transition.
 Brandeis University has accepted me as a graduate student in their Biology/Biophysics graduate program.
-I will have only \$1200 to live on, but the stipend will go up when Amy and I get married, all the way to \$1600.
-First though, I have to get a B or better in Organic Chemistry in the Summer of 1961.
-No B, no Fellowship.
+I will have only \$1,200 to live on, but the stipend will go up when Amy and I get married, all the way to \$1,600.
+First, though, I have to get a B or better in Organic Chemistry in the summer of 1961.
+No B, no fellowship.

 I am spending the summer in a room in the Single Residence Only flophouse now called Hogan Hall.
 The lectures and quizzes in Orgo are not too bad; after all, I did just finish four years of physics and math, albeit without one course in chemistry or biology.
-But the laboratory!
-Orgo Laboratory in the summer: I am the only non-premed there, and it is really hot in Schermerhorn.
+But the lab!
+Orgo lab in the summer: I am the only non-pre-med there, and it is really hot in Schermerhorn.
 The culminating work is to synthesize acetylsalicylic acid from salicylic acid.
 Salicylic acid is taken from the bark of the willow tree (Latin: Salix).
 As Wikipedia puts it: "Salicylic acid ... also known as 2-hydroxybenzoic acid.
 It is poorly soluble in water (2 g/L at 20 °C).
 Aspirin (acetylsalicylic acid or ASA) can be prepared by the esterification of the phenolic hydroxyl group of salicylic acid with the acetyl group from acetic anhydride or acetyl chloride."